Children’s Crisis Care Services

 The goal of the Children’s Crisis Unit is to stabilize the immediate crisis and refer families to the appropriate resources.
 Dependent on the severity of the crisis, our qualified mental health professionals may refer you to outpatient services, community resources, or assessment for inpatient hospitalization.
 If hospitalization is recommended, staff will work with other facilities in the area to coordinate the assessment and placement.

-If brought into one of our crisis units, we are able to provide stabilization and crisis assessment.
+If brought into our crisis unit, we are able to provide stabilization and crisis assessment.
 If you have a question about whether or not your child is in a crisis, you may call the Crisis Line at (210) 223-7233 or 800-316-9241.
 Agents will be able to provide you with information on how to proceed (reporting to the emergency room, psychiatric facility, or walk-in clinic).

 Children’s Mobile Outreach Team